ktulasipravallika/ktulasipravallika.github.io/blogs/Linux.md

   * A zombie process is a process that has finished execution, but still has an entry in the process table.
   * A child process exits, but the parent process doesnot call wait().
   * At this stage kernel keeps minimal info about this process like PID and exit code.
+  * Zombie process cannot be killed because it is alreday dead and it disappears only when parent reaps it using wait().

     * **wait():**

       * **General flow** : Parent fork() →  child → Child exits → Parent calls wait() → Kernel removes child from process table → No zombie.

       * **Zombie process** : Parent fork() → child → Child exits → Parent never calls wait() → Zombie process remains.

   * To fix Zombie Process :
     *  Kill or restart the parent process
     *  Parent must call wait()